LAi1997/LAI1997.github.io/_pages/about.md

 profile:
   align: right
-  image: prof_pic.jpg
+  image: graduation.jpg

 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 ---

 Welcome!
 I am a doctoral student and research assistant in the Department of Computing at Imperial College London.
-I have been supervised by [Stephen Muggleton](http://wp.doc.ic.ac.uk/shm/) (primary) and [Alessandra Russo](https://www.imperial.ac.uk/people/a.russo).
+I have been supervised by [Stephen Muggleton](https://wp.doc.ic.ac.uk/shm/) (primary) and [Alessandra Russo](https://www.imperial.ac.uk/people/a.russo).

 `Research topic`: Optimising Comprehensibility of Machine Learned Logic Programs.

 `Specialisation`: Theory and methods of [Inductive Logic Programming](https://en.wikipedia.org/wiki/Inductive_logic_programming)(ILP), in particular [Meta-Interpretive Learning](https://www.doc.ic.ac.uk/~shm/Papers/rulemlabs.pdf) (MIL).

-`Recent work`: Constraints on explanatory beneficiality and harmfulness of symbolic machine learned theory, sequential human-AI interactions.
+`Recent work`: Constraints on explanatory effectiveness of symbolic machine learned theory, sequential human-AI interactions.

 `Current project`: [TAILOR](https://tailor-network.eu/) in EU, a network for AI scientists in learning, optimisation, reasoning and social scientists.
 We have great collaborations with the [Cognitive System group](https://www.uni-bamberg.de/en/cogsys/schmid/) at the University of Bamberg.

-I enjoy regular exercise and a variety of sports (swimming, basketball, running, gymming, etc).
-I have been the leader of Imperial Mandarin Basketball for three years and organised various events across the country.
+I enjoy exercise and a variety of sports (basketball, swimming, running, gymming, etc).
+I have been the leader of the Imperial Mandarin Basketball team for three years and organised various sport events across the UK.